>Margaret Sanders

 • Quick and simple to correct.
 Students soon learn to correct themselves.

-• No need to invest in any new or expensive materials.
+• No need to invest in any new or expensive materials click here to read some testimonials

->What this website has to offer.
+What this website has to offer

 This website has been designed to be a complete resource for the learning and application of MPC for the teacher and the individual.
 Within this site is contained the complete Teacher's Book which provides a total course in the development and application of MPC.
 In addition, the resources section contains the previously published MPC Reading and Spelling Workbooks, the MPC Word List, and plenty of back-up material including reading books, flashcards, and interactive activities to assist in the teaching and learning of MPC.
 All resources are readily downloadable at no-charge.
 It is advised that users first read the introduction to MPC, situated below, and then proceed to the resources section to familiarize with the content of MPC.

+The principles of MPC are so simple that students soon learn to recognise and apply them.
+Once the theory has been grasped, success follows instantly.
 MPC is based entirely on normal English spelling and can be used to regularise any word.
 Each of the 45 main phonic sounds is carefully defined, in letters and pictures, on a basic Cue Card (see right pane).
 Easy-to-recognise symbols placed over letters indicate correct pronunciation and a cross indicates silent letters (see below example).
 When there is no appropriate symbol, straightforward substitution is used.
 Any word can be successfully ‘decoded’, even if the spelling is confusing

 Fig: Example of text with symbols to indicate pronunciation.